ssob947/hexapod/electronics/MAIN_logic/readme.md

 MAIN_logic separates real-time robot control from external communication and system management.

-This allows the Teensy to focus on deterministic control tasks while the ESP32 handles external connectivity and future high-level interfaces.
+This architecture allows deterministic control on the Teensy while the ESP32 handles external connectivity and future high-level interfaces.

+Power distribution, diagnostics, and safety functions are managed independently to improve fault isolation and system maintainability.